-Making allowances for sickness, personal days, vacations, and the like, we anticipate seven full-time employees with salaries ranging from \$30,000 to \$60,000 per annum, and hourly staff wages starting \$15 per hour.
-We feel that a living wage will help build and solidify a team that is inspired to contribute to the success of Volcann and the town of Southampton.
+Making allowances for sickness, personal days, vacations, and the like, we anticipate 5 full-time, year-round employees.
+This number will increase to 7 or more during the peak summer season.
+Our retail manager who currently lives in Provincetown will start with a \$60,000 yearly salary with bonuses up to \$85,000.
+Our assistant manager will start at \$50,000 annually, and retail clerks and security staff at \$20 per hour.
+We feel that a living wage will help build and solidify a team that is inspired to contribute to Hennep and Provincetown.